Thomas Dimmock & Co

 D

-the squiggle marks were added (after the style of Chinese porcelain manufacturers) to give the impression of the orient to their ware even though it was produced in England.
+The 'squiggle' marks were used (after the style of Chinese porcelain manufacturers) to give the impression of the Orient to their ware even though it was produced in England.

 Florentine Pattern